mike99mac/mariacmdb/README.md

 # Usage
 This mariacmdb solution was designed to be very easy to use.

+The following sections describe the line command and the RESTful API.

 ## Line command
 Following is the help output for the line command ``mariacmdb.py``: